harness/developer-hub/release-notes/continuous-delivery.md

 - The `<+configFile.getAsBase64()>` expression not resolving correctly when the content had new lines.
 (CDS-73424)

-  The issue occurred with new line characters while encoding config files.
-This is fixed and Harness now replaces new line characters with unicode.
+  The issue occurred with newline characters while encoding config files.
+This is fixed and Harness now replaces newline characters with unicode.
+   This item requires Harness Delegate version 79900.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - The sort order on the pipelines list page was incorrect.
 (CDS-73216)

   Now, Harness supports case-insensitive sorting for pipelines, input sets, and pipeline executions.
+  This item requires Harness Delegate version 79900.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
 - Artifactory artifact source **Artifact Name** regex value was not working correctly.
 (CDS-73150)

   Harness has added support for regex values for generic type Artifactory artifacts.
+  This item requires Harness Delegate version 79xxx.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
-- Cron triggers artifact setting fails when modified regex does not match any build.
+- Cron triggers artifact setting failed when modified regex did not match any build.
 (CDS-72589, ZD-46323)

   Harness initially modifies the regex to see if it matches any build.
 The trigger was failing if it did not match.
-Now, if the regex does not match any build Harness will use the original regex.
+Now, if the regex does not match any build, Harness will use the original regex.
+   This item requires Harness Delegate version 79xxx.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - Deserialization of `isGitDefaultBranch` in `ScmGitMetadata` is failing in platform service.
 (CDS-73805)

   There was an issue when deserializing the `isGitDefaultBranch` value when fetching Git metadata.
 This has now been fixed.